eznix86/calx-docker/README.md

     Note: To aid with support, by default Scarf.sh is used as registry proxy for download metrics.

-5. Start Cal.com via docker compose
+5. Start Calx.mu via docker compose

-    (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Cal.com web app, and Prisma Studio:
+    (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Calx.mu web app, and Prisma Studio:

     ```bash
     docker compose up -d
     ```

-    To run Cal.com web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:
+    To run Calx.mu web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
     docker compose up -d calcom studio
     ```

-    To run only the Cal.com web app, ensure that DATABASE_URL is configured for an available database and run:
+    To run only the Calx.mu web app, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
     docker compose up -d calcom